yigitbal5555/yigitbal5555/README.md

 - 👋 Hi, I’m @yigitbal5555
 - 👀 I’m interested in Swift language and want to improve myself on iOS Systems
 - 🌱 I’m currently learning Swift
-- 📫 How to reach me that is yigitbal@yahoo.com
+- 📫 How to reach me
+on Mail yigitbal@yahoo.com or on Linkedin https://github.com/furkanerdogan1?tab=repositories

 <!---
 yigitbal5555/yigitbal5555 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.